College will reopen to students in August

 “While the situation is fluid, we are planning to welcome students back in August,” Brewer said.
 “Some classes may be moved to completely online as a matter of necessity due to constraints of our facilities.
 Others may be offered in a hybrid format where sometimes students are in the classroom, and other times online, so that the number of students in the class is reduced at any given time.
 Other classes will be moved to larger rooms to allow for adequate social distancing.”

-“We want to make sure we take every precaution possible to decrease chances of exposure and illness at LC,” Brewer said.
-“We are grateful to Dr. Holcombe who took time from his very busy schedule to give us the best information available from the CDC and what they are seeing in Louisiana, as well.”
+“We want to make sure we take every precaution possible to decrease chances of exposure and illness at LCU,” Brewer said.
+“We are grateful to Dr. HoLCUombe who took time from his very busy schedule to give us the best information available from the CDC and what they are seeing in Louisiana, as well.”

 Prior to returning to campus in August, all students are being encouraged to self-quarantine a minimum of 14 days.